Glossary

 The choices available to users in a market (e.g., “Yes” / “No”, “Over $70K” / “Under $70K”).

-A 1% cut of the total volume placed in a market, paid to the creator when the market resolves.
+A 1% cut of the total volume traded in a market, paid to the creator when the market resolves.

-A 1% platform fee used to fund PredictBase development, infrastructure, and audits.
+A 1% platform fee used to fund PredictBase development, infrastructure.

 The act of collecting your payout from a winning bet after a market is resolved.
 Must be manually triggered via wallet.